tylertaewook/project-orbitron/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Project Orbitron is an independent build/research project done in December 2017 - March 2018.
+Project Orbitron is an independent build/research project featuring a vehicle with spherical wheels named ORBITRON and a unique control algorithm.
 The project began as a simple yet powerful urge to build a vehicle with spherical wheels after being inspired by [Goodyear 360](https://youtu.be/oSFYwDDVgac) but soon evolved into a research project under Kent Guild, academic society at Kent School, after realizing vehicle's potential.
 After presenting a project proposal in front of Kent Pre-Engineering Department, Project Orbitron was granted with $1,000 fund.

 The finished algorithm is going through a patent process as of October 2020. (*Application Number: KR 10-2019-0087022*)